weharris/DSgarage/content/C7041 labs/03-frequency-data.md

 &nbsp;

+e.
 Create vectors in R for the observed and expected frequencies.

+f.
 Calculate the χ2 for this hypothesis test, using `chisq.test()$statistic`.

+g.
 How many degrees of freedom should this χ2 goodness of fit test have?

+h.
 Calculate the P-value for this test, using `pchisq()`.

+i.
 Summarize the results of this test.
 Does the frequency distribution of out-of-hospital cardiac events follow a Poisson distribution?

 &nbsp;